Tuesday, October 20, 2009

 Arc Flash is a serious issue that poses a risk to each of us

-Respect electrBoldicity, wear the proper PPE.
+Respect electricity, wear the proper PPE.

 Don’t Gamble with Your Life!